11 Predictive modelling and machine learning

 • Handle imbalanced classes in classification problems,

-• Fit regularised (and possibly also generalised) linear models, e.g. using the lasso,
+• Fit regularised (and possibly also generalised) linear models, e.g., using the lasso,

 • Make forecasts based on time series data.

-9.1 Evaluating predictive models
+11.1 Evaluating predictive models

 In many ways, modern predictive modelling differs from the more traditional inference problems that we studied in the previous chapter.
 The goal of predictive modelling is (usually) not to test whether some variable affects another or to study causal relationships.
 Instead, our only goal is to make good predictions.
 It is little surprise then that the tools we use to evaluate predictive models differ from those used to evaluate models used for other purposes, like hypothesis testing.
 In this section, we will have a look at how to evaluate predictive models.

 The terminology used in predictive modelling differs a little from that used in traditional statistics.
 For instance, explanatory variables are often called features or predictors, and predictive modelling is often referred to as supervised learning.
-We will stick with the terms used in Section 7, to keep the terminology consistent within the book.
+We will stick with the terms used in Chapter 7, to keep the terminology consistent within the book.

 Predictive models can be divided into two categories: